image

 Portfolio-ready: graduate with a project you can show to employers / grad schools.

-Goal: Detect bubble-like episodes in crypto markets to uncover patterns in their formation and collapse.
+Detect bubble episodes in crypto markets to uncover patterns in their formation and collapse.

-Code: Python packages pandas/numpy for data, scikit-learn for clustering, matplotlib/seaborn for visuals.
+Python pandas/numpy for data, scikit-learn for clustering, matplotlib / seaborn for visuals.

 Professional development